NobodyButMe-Haiya/swift_java_php_tutorial/README.md

-# swift_java_php_tutorial
+# swift java php csharp react-native tutorial

 ** This will be temp tutorial for people want to link their web to the mobile apps .

 It will be basic CRUD - create read update delete
-It will teach you how to use proper PHP code rather than after market LARAVEL , PDO .
+It will teach you how to use proper PHP,asp.net core code rather than after market LARAVEL , PDO .
 If you understand the basic, doesn't matter what framework you used it will be same method